 “Napansin na namin yung de-ratings early this month, so we coordinated with the ERDB (Energy Resource Development Bureau) to determine the cause.
 Humihina yung pressure [ng Malampaya], so they really have to restrict.
 [Wala] pang binibigay sa ating timeline kung kailan makakabawi ang Malampaya.
 It will depend on the withdrawal [of our] power facilities,” Marasigan said.

 Energy Usec.
-Felix William Fuentebella also emphasized that Malampaya’s current gas restriction does not have anything to do with its depleting supply.
+Felix William Fuentebella also emphasized that Malampaya’s current gas restriction does not necessarily have anything to do with its depleting supply.

 “May [kailangang] sufficient level of pressure para umandar yung gas papunta sa mga planta, and pag na-u-utilize masyado yung gas, humihina parang sa balloon o sa tire pressure.
 Humihina yung ihip.
 It does not necessarily mean na affected yung reserves o kumokonti siya.
 It’s just na na-o-overwork o nagagamit masyado yung [natural gas] plants to the point na humihina minsan yung pressure niya,” he explained.